Creating an Endpoint

 Endpoint Information

-1. Select a compartment to create the model in.
+1. Select a compartment to create the endpoint in.
 The default compartment is the same as the list page, but you can select any compartment that you have permission to work in.

 Tip